 However, like lounge access, some frequent flyers may still be able to select their seat from the time of booking, even on these tickets.

-This is true for Qatar Airways Privilege Club Gold and Platinum cardholders, as well as other Oneworld Sapphire and Emerald members (e.g. Qantas Gold and Platinum), who can select their seat whenever they choose, even on a Business Class Classic fare.
+This is true for Qatar Airways Privilege Club Gold and Platinum cardholders, as well as other Oneworld Sapphire and Emerald members (e.g. Qantas Gold and Platinum), who can select their seat whenever they choose, even on a Business Class Lite or Classic fare.

 All other travellers on these tickets, however, will only be able to choose their seat when online check-in opens 48 hours prior to departure, or at the airport.